Herb Grilled Capon, Blueberry Salsa

-Sitting at the computer one evening some weeks back, just catching up on news and posts, a certain title story caught my eye, something like ‘Let’s just stop already it on the grill stuff for Dad’s on Father’s Day.’
+Sitting at the computer one evening some weeks back and catching up on some news a Headline caught my eye, something like ‘Let’s just stop already it on the grill stuff for Dad’s on Father’s Day.’
 So I read it out loud, enough for those on the first floor to hear.

 Having a fashion maven daughter, Dad was likely immediately terrorized on the idea of a trendy wrapped designer wallet or pair of shoes instead of his dream grill, and this was more than enough to even interrupt watching the Phillies game just to set the point clear.
 I clicked out of the article.

 One of the day’s choice selection was a 6 pound Capon.
 Now a capon is not a pigeon, just to set the record straight, as I do know some who used to believe such on what is an appreciated succulent prize treasured in many parts of Europe though not commonly available here except through a private butcher.

 A capon is a castrated rooster and relieved of its frustrations is less hyper active and aggressive, thus much more tender with generous flesh and ample breast meat as compared to a gamier taste produced by the un-castrated rooster.

 After a lovely day picking blueberries out at Terhune Farms in Princeton, New Jersey last week a fresh Blueberry Salsa was definitely on the menu agenda.

 On Sunday dinner the following day Dad was ready and eager firing up his new egg style grill, that ‘grilling’ gift he really did want the most for Father’s Day, and to begin grilled capon, Herb Grilled Capon, Blueberry Salsa.